-When it comes to belay devices, there are two main categories: assisted-braking and non-assisted-braking.
-Many people espouse the value of not relying on the device to do the work for you.
-Others say that an extra layer of security is always a good thing.
+Belay devices can be divided into two main categories: assisted-braking and non-assisted-braking.
+Opinions can be divided, some prefer not relying on the device to do the work for you, while others say that an extra layer of security is always a good thing.
 Regardless, it’s important to be aware of the pros and cons of the devices available.

 The ability to have two ropes in one device helps with longer retrievable rappels that join two ropes together (single-rope devices can also be used for the same task, but they require a more complex set up).
 It’s also required for half- and twin-rope climbing, which is often necessary for more adventurous climbs.